ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 The [beginner friendly course](https://www.coursera.org/specializations/deep-learning) is on Coursera.
 There are two ways to get full content of courses.

  1. Pay the money.
-It charge by mon
+It charge monthly and you can finish in 1 month.
+ 2. Apply for financial aid.
+It might take an month to get approved.
+If you are a student, you probably get approved.

+Make sure to understand every line for the fi

 ## DS question
 I spend ton of times to crack the DS questions.
 It's series trial and errors.
 However it turn out few scenario on designing question.